Have questions, comments or concerns?

 Interesting facts about pupil transportation in Henrico County:

 - Our school division (Henrico County) consists of about 245 square miles.

 - Henrico County is divided into five transportation zones: Zone 1 (East), Zone 2 (North), Zone 3 (Northwest), Zone 4 (West) and Zone 5 (Northeast).

 - All HCPS buses are powered by ultra-low-sulfur diesel fuel.

-- The average age of the HCPS bus fleet is 10 years.
+- The average age of buses in the HCPS bus fleet is 10 years.
 Current HCPS buses joined the fleet anywhere from 2000-2021.

-- Our goal is to maintain a school bus replacement cycle of at least 13 years.
+- Our goal is to maintain a school bus replacement cycle of no more than 13 years.

 - Our buses range in capacity from 24 to 78 passengers.